shalvah/twittersignin/README.md

 // Get the oauth_token query parameter.
 // It's the same as the request token from step 1 const requestToken = req.query.oauth_token;
-// Get the request token secret from whjere we stored it (Step 1) const requestTokenSecret = await redis.get(`tokens-${requestToken}`);
+// Get the request token secret from where we stored it (Step 1) const requestTokenSecret = await redis.get(`tokens-${requestToken}`);

 const response = await twitterSignIn.getAccessToken(requestToken, requestTokenSecret, oauthVerifier);